-How hot tub and whirlpool users risk Legionnaires’ Disease
+How hot tub users risk Legionnaires’ Disease

 The Chartered Institute of Plumbing and Heating Engineering (CIPHE) has issued a warning about the risk of legionnaires’ disease being contracted in the summer months with the increasing popularity of outdoor hot tubs.